bentonam/build-your-first-couchbase-application/exercises/exercise4/exercise4-instructions.md

 Open the homepage ([/exercise4/index.cfm](/exercise4/index.cfm)) and click on any category from the menu to verify that you are seeing results.

-For your reference the data from the `getProductsTotalForCategory` and `getProductsByCategory` method is used in the following views:
+For your reference the data from the `getProductsTotalForCategory` and `getProductsByCategory` methods are used in the following views:

 - exercise4/view/categories.cfm
 - exercise4/view/includes/template.product.cfm